International Poultry Welfare Alliance

 - The Student Award of Excellence winner will receive:

-- Recognition at the IPWA Annual Meeting
+- Recognition at the Poultry Sustainability and Welfare Summit.

-- A feature in the IPWA newsletter and social media
+- A feature in the IPWA newsletter and social media.

-- Travel and lodging to the Summit to present their research on the student award panel
+- Travel and lodging to the Summit to present their research on the student award panel.

 - 2nd and 3rd place will receive:

-- Recognition at the IPWA Annual Meeting
+- Recognition at the IPWA Annual Meeting.

-- A feature in the IPWA newsletter and social media
+- A feature in the IPWA newsletter and social media.

 - The option to present on the student panel.